0bob0/TAFE-C-/README.md

 <br>

-If we import `Console` we can use any function inside of the namespace without needing to declare it. `WriteLine` is a function inside the `Console` namespace however, because we didn't reference (import) it at the start of the application we declared it as we used the functuion.
+If we import `Console` we can use any function inside of the namespace without needing to declare it. `WriteLine` is a function inside the `Console` namespace however, because we didnt reference (import) it at the start of the application we declared it as we used the functuion.
 Thats why in the line `Console.WriteLine(...);` we declare it.

-So we've now declared the `Console.` namespace, what does the `WriteLine();` function do?
+So weve now declared the `Console.` namespace, what does the `WriteLine();` function do?
 It does exactly what it looks like it does, it prints out to the command line whatever is inside the function (inside the () brackets).

 We will talk about data types in the next section of this document but as of currently just remember:
 <ul>